oxidecomputer/async-bb8-diesel/README.md

 Their flow is effectively:
 - A query is issued (in the case of tokio-diesel, it's async.
-In the case of bb8-diesel, it's not).
+In the case of bb8-diesel, it's synchronous - but you're using bb8, so presumably calling from an asynchronous task).
-- The query and connection to the DB are moved into the `block_in_place` call
+- The query and connection to the DB are moved into the `block_in_place` call.
-- Diesel's native synchronous API is used within `block_in_place`
+- Diesel's native synchronous API is used within `block_in_place`.

 These crates have some advantages by taking this approach:
 - The tokio executor knows not to schedule additional async tasks for the duration of the `block_in_place` call.
 - The callback used within `block_in_place` doesn't need to be `Send` - it executes synchronously within the otherwise asynchronous task.

 However, they also have some downsides:
 - The call to `block_in_place` effectively pauses an async thread for the duration of the call.
 This *requires* a multi-threaded runtime, and reduces efficacy of one of these threads for the duration of the call.
 - The call to `block_in_place` starves all other asynchronous code running in the same task.

 This starvation results in some subtle inhibition of other futures, such as in the following example, where a timeout would be ignored if a long-running database operation was issued from the same task as a timeout.

 ```rust
 tokio::select! {